Close Menu

 MEDICARE AND MEDICAID BENEFITS

-If the beneficiary has low income and few resources, your state may pay Medicare premiums and some medical expenses.
-A person may qualify for these premium payments even if their income or resources are too high for SSI.
-For more information, contact your state Medicaid agency and you can also read more information about Medicaid benefits here.
+If you have low income and few resources, then your state may pay Medicare premiums and some medical expenses.
+You may qualify for premium payments even if your income or resources are too high for SSI.
+For information, contact your state Medicaid agency.
+Also, you can learn information about Medicaid benefits.

-The beneficiary may also be able to get Extra Help paying for the annual deductibles, monthly premiums, and prescription co-payments related to the Medicare prescription drug program.
-The beneficiary may qualify for Extra Help if they have limited resources and income.
+The beneficiary may also be able to get Extra Help paying for the annual deductibles.
+Also, they can get help with monthly premiums and prescription costs under Medicare.
+You may qualify for Extra Help if they have limited resources and income.
 These resource and income limits usually change each year.
-For help completing your application, see Instructions for Completing the Application for Extra Help with Medicare Prescription Drug Plan Costs.
+For help with your application, see Instructions for Completing the Application for Extra Help with Medicare Prescription Drug Plan Costs.

-IF YOU NEED HELP WINNING DISABILITY BENEFITS CONTACT CANNON DISABILITY LAW
+IF YOU NEED HELP WINNING SSD BENEFITS CONTACT OUR FIRM

-At Cannon Disability Law, our Salt Lake City Social Security lawyers have won over 20,000 SSDI and SSI cases.
-Also, in 30 years we have won over $100 million in back due and ongoing benefits for our clients.
+At our law firm, our Salt Lake City Social Security lawyers have won over 20,000 SSDI and SSI cases.
+Also, in 30 years we have won over $100 million in ongoing and past due SSDI benefits for our clients.
 You are three times more likely to win your benefits if you hire an attorney.
 However, you need to hire an attorney who has legal experience and understands the law.
-You should also hire an attorney to help prepare you for your psychological exam with the SSA.
+You should also hire an attorney to help prepare for your psychological exam with the SSA.

-If you have a mental or physical condition that prevents you from working for over 12 months, then we can help win your benefits.
+If you have a mental or physical condition that prevents you from working, then we can help win your benefits.
 You can apply for SSDI and SSI benefits on Social Security’s website.
-If you need help filing your claim, call us today.
+If you need help filing your claim, then call us today.
 Every day you wait to file your claim is a day you lose money.
 Because SSI benefits begin on the date of your application.

 Contact us today.
 Take advantage of our free review of your case.
 Call and we will answer your questions.
-You can explain why your physical or mental condition prevents you from working.
-We will be able to tell you if you qualify for benefits and if you have a good chance of winning benefits.
+You can explain why your medical condition prevents you from working.
+We will be able to tell you if you qualify for Social Security benefits.
+Also, we can tell you if you have a good chance of winning benefits.

-THE LAWYERS AND STAFF AT CANNON DISABILITY LAW
+THE LAWYERS AND STAFF AT OUR LAW FIRM

-If you want to learn more about the lawyers and staff at Cannon Disability Law, then read our About Us page.
+If you want to learn about our lawyers and staff, then review our About Us page.
 There you will find more information about each of our attorneys and our staff.
 For example, Andria Summers can help you with your Medicare plan.
-Likewise, she has also won thousands of Social Security cases.
+Additionally, she has also won thousands of Social Security benefit cases.

-Additionally, Brett Bunkall has experience helping people obtain their SSI and SSD benefits.
-He is also has a license to practice law in Utah and by the Idaho State Bar Association.
-Find out more about disability benefits in Idaho here.
-Similarly, all of our lawyers and staff are Social Security law experts.
+Additionally, Brett Bunkall has experience helping people obtain their SSI and SSDI benefits.
+He is also has a license to practice law in Utah and Idaho.
+Find out about SSDI benefits in Idaho.
+Similarly, all of our lawyers are Social Security law experts.
 You can trust us to help you win benefits and help you with representative payee issues.

 Facebook Twitter LinkedIn